Early Childhood Special Education

 Do you have a passion for helping families with young children with developmental delays, disabilities and special needs?
 Turn your passion into your next career path with a degree from our Early Childhood Special Education (ECSE) program in the Department of Teaching and Learning Sciences.

-Our program approaches the field of early childhood special education in an ecological, holistic, and developmental way.
-We focus on professional, ethical, research, and policy issues related to early childhood development, social-emotional early learning, and family support.
+Our program approaches the field of early childhood special education in an ecological, holistic and developmental way.
+We focus on professional, ethical, research and policy issues related to early childhood development, social-emotional early learning and family support.
 Furthermore, we emphasize the unique learning needs of children through evidence-based practices.
-Through coursework and direct hands-on experience, you will learn how to design and implement high quality early learning environments, services, and supports that value the diverse needs of families and children with development delays, disabilities and special needs.
+Through coursework and direct hands-on experience, you will learn how to design and implement high-quality early learning environments, services and supports that value the diverse needs of families and children with developmental delays, disabilities and special needs.

 We offer two degree programs.
 Both of our programs use a family-centered approach, and give you the opportunity to work collaboratively with other professionals who serve families with children with disabilities and special needs.